DrStrangeloovee/syshard-lab-protocol/procedure-and-setup.typ

   - *Objective:* Run periodic CVE scans.
   - *Questions:* Does running _OpenVAS_ or a lightweight CVE scanner identify critical flaws out of the box?

-// TODO: do we need the following?
-- *System hardening according to the _Inspec DevSec Baselines_ *
-  + Debian
-  + SSH access

 == Pre-Analysis

 Before implementing any hardening measures, it is essential to evaluate the system's current security posture through a comprehensive baseline assessment, ensuring that all subsequent hardening efforts can be measured and that improvements remain both quantifiable and targeted.